Friday, October 25, 2019

 We can be freed from the bondage of sin:

-1. Living out a homosexual orientation as a Christian is wrong.
+1. Living out a homosexual orientation as a Christian isn't how God

-2. Such a person must repent and be forgiven.
+2. Such a person needs to repent from doing this and is then forgiven.

 How to relate to homosexual persons as a Christian: